DoodleWolf/mws-restaurant-stage-1/README.md

 # mws-restaurant-stage-1

 ## Get  it working
-In order to view the project un-zip and read the README inside
+In order to view the project you will need to un-zip it and read the README file inside of the newly un-zipped project